Pawel762/cebd1160_project_template/README.md

 ### Abstract

-4 sentence longer explanation about your research question.
-Include:
 The wine dataset is composed of 13 different caracteristics.
 The wines in this dataset are from 3 different regions.
 Some of the properties are known by the general public, others are chemicals that most never heard.
 I wanted to see how the properties intercted together which led me to ask what are the two componanents with the strongest corelation and is this corelation equivalent regardless of which region the wine is from.
+I
 - opportunity (what data do we have)
 - challenge (what is the "problem" we could solve with this dataset)
 - action (how will we try to solve this problem/answer this question)